Introduction

 Diagnostic criteria for persistent postural-perceptual dizziness:

-- Dizziness, vertigo, or unsteadiness are present for 15 out of 30 days for a period of 3 or months.
+- Dizziness, vertigo, or unsteadiness are present for 15 out of 30 days for 3 or months.

 - Symptoms last several hours, may wax and wane, and become worse as the day progresses